 Miami is just one of a few teams that will have the cap space and be willing to sign Jones to a deal of this magnitude.
-They fielded one of the least efficient rushing attacks of the 2020 season, producing -0.1 EPA per run, which ranked 28th in the NFL.
-It’s worth noting that Tampa Bay — the Super Bowl 55 champions — ranked 29th in regular-season play.
+The Dolphins fielded one of the least efficient rushing attacks of the 2020 season, producing -0.1 EPA per run, which ranked 28th in the NFL.
+It’s worth noting that Tampa Bay — Super Bowl 55 champions — ranked 29th in regular-season play.

-46. EDGE YANNICK NGAKOUE
+35. EDGE YANNICK NGAKOUE

-Ngakoue, who is tied for ninth among edge rushers in pass-rush grade over the past four seasons, would bolster the Bills’ pass rush and could slide right into Addison’s role.
+Ngakoue, who is tied for ninth among edge rushers in pass-rush grade over the past four seasons, would bolster the Bills’ pass rush and could slide right into Mario Addison’s role.
 Ngakoue admittedly provides little impact in run defense, grading below 60.0 in all five of his NFL seasons in that facet, but he and Jerry Hughes would immediately form one of the NFL's better pass-rushing tandems.

-47. DI SHELBY HARRIS
+37. DI SHELBY HARRIS

-48. WR MARVIN JONES JR.
+38. WR MARVIN JONES JR.

 He has never been a separation-getter, but he still remains a strong receiver at the catch point.
 Whether from the slot or on the outside, he is still capable of producing at a semi-high level despite getting ready to turn 31.

-49. TE GERALD EVERETT
+39. TE GERALD EVERETT